 - Or you can fill two pastry bags, each with a different flavor and fit both bags inside a third empty bag.
 If you don’t mind using three bags, this technique works well and is less messy.

 Both methods produce such a pretty piped swirl that you’ll have fun creating!
 I recommend using the 1M pastry tip by Wilton for the ideal cupcake swirl look on your cupcake.
 (Find the 1M tip HERE.
 Or find a small set of decorating pastry tips HERE that includes the 1M.)

 Moist Cupcakes: Keto, Paleo, GAPS

-The frosting contains dairy; so it’s Primal, Keto, GAPS.
+The frosting contains dairy, so it’s Primal, Keto and GAPS.
 (If you need a dairy-free alternative, it’s likely palm shortening [find it here, not the orange one] will work well, but I haven’t tried it yet.)

 As you’ll see below in the recipe, it’s indicated to have all of your wet ingredients warm.
 Make sure to do this, as coconut butter will not mix in well to the dry ingredients if it hits cold ingredients.

 This dessert is Keto, Paleo, GAPS and low-carb, with just slight variations for each diet.
 The chocolate cupcakes are SUPER moist!! and good!

 - 2/3 cup sweetener of choice Monkfruit Sweetener (see link below in Recipe Notes or preferred low-carb sweetener) works for Keto, honey for GAPS/Paleo, coconut sugar/maple syrup also work for Paleo

 - 1/2 cup coconut oil melted and warm, or other liquid fat: melted warm butter/ghee, melted warm lard, avocado oil